-Increased registry restrictions and notifications often decrease public safety
+Increased registry restrictions and notifications often increase risks to public safety.

 While community notification laws are intended to lower recidivism rates, they may actually have the opposite effect.
 Such laws often result in people on the registry losing their jobs or homes, being subjected to threats and harassment from neighbors, and being subjected to property damage.
 Being placed on the registry can result in lifelong penalties that permanently impact a person's ability to ever successfully reintegrate back into their communities.